oprypin/crsfml/graphics/shape.md

 shape = SF::CircleShape.new(50)

 # map a 100x100 textured rectangle to the shape
-reset_rect = false # reset texture rect?
-shape.set_texture(texture, reset_rect) # texture is a SF::Texture
+shape.set_texture(texture, reset_rect: false) # texture is a SF::Texture
 shape.texture_rect = SF.int_rect(10, 10, 100, 100)
 ```

 ![A textured shape](images/shape-texture.png)

 Note that the outline is not textured.
 It is important to know that the texture is modulated (multiplied) with the shape's fill color.
-If its fill color is SF::Color::White, the texture will appear unmodified.
+If its fill color is `SF::Color::White`, the texture will appear unmodified.
 To disable texturing, call `set_texture(nil, false)`.

 ## Drawing a shape